teamosis/gethugothemes-documentation/content/guide.md

 📂 bigspring-light-hugo-main (Unzipped Folder)
 ```

-After unzipping, your folder should have a `-main` suffix. remove the `-main` suffix from the folder name. like from `bigspring-light-hugo-main` to `bigspring-light-hugo`.
+After unzipping, your folder should have a `-main` or `-master` suffix. remove the suffix from the folder name. like from `bigspring-light-hugo-main` to `bigspring-light-hugo`.

 ### Setup Your Project